loomnetwork/loom-sdk-documentation/docs/en/testnet-plasma.md

 ---
 id: loom-testnet
-title: Loom Testnet
+title: Extdev Testnet
-sidebar_label: Loom Testnet
+sidebar_label: Extdev Testnet
 ---

-This page provides information on where and how to access the Loom Testnet network.
-If you want more details, see our [guide](deploy-loom-testnet.html) on deploying to Loom Testnet.
+This page provides information on where and how to access the Extdev Testnet network.
+If you want more details, see our [guide](deploy-loom-testnet.html) on deploying to Extdev Testnet.

-## Loom Testnet
+## Extdev Testnet

 > On rare occasions, Extdev may get wiped.
 Use it only for development and testing.

 ### General Information

-- **Name**: Loom Testnet
+- **Name**: Extdev Testnet
 - **Type**: Testnet
 - **Availability**: Stable developer
 - **URL**: extdev-plasma-us1.dappchains.com